chef-boneyard/chef-web-docs-2016/step_manage_server_hosted/step_manage_server_hosted_group_edit.rst

 Note: In order to edit a specific group, you need update permissions on that group.
 Refer to the Managing Permissions article for more information about how to retrieve and update permissions.

-In order to edit a specific group in your organization:
+To edit a specific group in your organization:

 #.
-Log in to the Hosted Chef Management Console and select the appropriate organization if the user is associated to more than one.
+Log in to the **Management Console** and select the appropriate organization if the user is associated to more than one.

 #.
-Click Groups on the main navigation menu.
+Click **Groups** on the main navigation menu.

 #.
-Click the Edit link next to the group you want to edit.
-Or, click the name of the specific group you want to edit, and in the group details page, click the Edit tab.
+Click the **Edit** link next to the group you want to edit.
+Or, click the name of the specific group you want to edit, and in the group details page, click the **Edit** tab.

 This will direct you to a page where you can select which users, clients, and groups to include in this group:

    .. image:: ../../images/step_manage_server_hosted_group_edit.png

-Note: If you don't see an Edit link or tab, you don't have update permissions on that group.
+Note: If you don't see an **Edit** link or tab, you don't have update permissions on that group.

 #.
-Select the users and groups you want, and click Save Group
+Select the users and groups you want, and click **Save Group**.